sofa-org/sofa-gitbook/04-tokenomics/01-rch.md

 ![](../static/VCZVbokALotMwwxcyk5uJng9syd.png)

-At project launch, **60% of $RCH (25 million tokens) is pre-mined and placed into Uniswap's L3 pool on Ethereum along with $500,000 of ETH**.
+At project launch, **60% of $RCH (25 million tokens) is pre-minted and placed into Uniswap's L3 pool on Ethereum along with $500,000 of ETH**.
 This pool of $RCH and ETH is referred to as the 'Basic Vault'.

 Please note, the Basic Vault is not owned by anyone.
 After depositing into the LP, the corresponding Uniswap LP tokens are promptly destroyed, ensuring that the **initial liquidity of the Basic Vault can never be withdrawn**.